How to Know if You're Ready to Buy a Home

 Why would I want to own?

 Many financial professionals consider homeownership to be the single best avenue for building wealth.
-There are tax benefits as well—under current U.S. tax law, you can write off your mortgage interest expense against your income on your primary residence (consult your tax advisor for details).
+There are tax benefits as well — under current U.S. tax law, you can write off your mortgage interest expense against your income on your primary residence (however, be aware of changes in the tax law as of 2019 and consult your tax advisor for details).

 Owning a home also can foster in you a sense of pride and security, knowing that any improvements you make to the property will benefit you rather than your landlord.
 Homeowners tend to have more freedom in a property that isn’t controlled by the rules of others, and many people want to know that they are getting more in return for their money than just a place to lay their head at night.

 Despite what the government might say, homeownership is not for everybody.
 If you don’t have stable employment or you have a job from which you might be transferred in the near future, purchasing a home may not be worth the expense.
 Additionally, if you have a job for which you find it difficult to prove your income, it may be tough to qualify for a loan.
 If you have bad credit, are living paycheck to paycheck or just don’t feel you are ready to buy a home and the responsibility that comes with it, renting may still be your best option.

 Just because you can do something doesn’t mean you should.
 The biggest rule of thumb is to not let anybody push you into making a decision as big as buying a home.
 Your friends and family might consider buying a home a no-brainer, but this may be one of the biggest decisions of your life.
 It is important to make sure that you are coming to sound conclusions on your own.

 First and foremost, you need to find out if you can afford a home.
 You need a mortgage consultant who is willing to spend time getting to know you and your long-term goals — communication is the key factor.